jebitok-dev/Capstone1-html/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# DIRECTORY CAPSTONE PROJECT
+# DIRECTORY OF SCHOOLS CAPSTONE PROJECT

-> The Capstone Project for HTML & CSS Module
+> The Capstone Project for completion of HTML & CSS Module.

 <!-- ![screenshot](./screenshot-tnw.png) -->

 <!-- Additional description about the project and its features. -->

+- This project is the implementation of the PataShule directory of schools design using Bootstrap, HTML, CSS(box-model, flex-box, grid and ), github actions and netlify for hosting.

 ## Built With